learn-co-curriculum/iOS-Code-Challenges/README.md

 * Sharpen your iOS/Swift knowledge by challenging you to learn new topics.
 * Make Barry happy.

-This is a project that you should work on _alone_.
+These are projects that you should work on _alone_.
 Where pair-programming is great, the following challenges are meant to simulate code challenges you would submit to an employer that you would have worked on by yourself.
 The instructions are meant to be vague.
 Focus on the most important parts of making it work--but make sure it's code you would be proud to show someone.
 If there are any questions as to the direction of where you should go, feel free to message us on Slack.
 As to answering _specific_ questions to the code you will be writing, realize that we won't be giving you a direct answer which would solve your problem.
 We might point you in the right direction or steer the ship away from crashing into an ice-berg (.. never let go Jack), but realize that this is for your benefit.

 # Magic: The Gathering (Advanced)